 “Our goal is to reduce our carbon footprint and double our alternative fuel vehicles by 2020,” said George Longyear, director of Yale Fleet management and graduate housing.
 “The University initiatives are to consider purchasing AFV [alternative-fuel vehicles] for all new vehicle purchases.”

 To increase sustainability and reduce greenhouse gas emissions, the Yale Fleet has piloted several different types of alternative fuel vehicles, including those that run on biodiesel, electricity and hybrid energy, among others.
-Yale Fleet Management has also established a new standard when ordering larger automobiles, opting for propane- or XL Hybrid-fueled vehicles.
+Yale Fleet Management has also established a new standard when buying commercial trucks, opting for propane- or XL Hybrid-fueled vehicles.
 Both the former, automobiles that run on liquid auto gas, and the latter, vehicles with an additional electric motor, increase fuel economy and mitigate the Fleet’s carbon output.

 The Chevy Bolt heralds the potential for Yale to incorporate another effective form of alternative fuel: electricity.
 According to Yale’s sustainability website, with the recent addition of its first all-electric vehicle, the Fleet is pondering the installation of two electric charging stations on West Campus, as well as adding some to central campus.
 At present, the Bolt is charged through an electrical outlet, and Yale has 11 charging stations throughout campus parking lots.